SeanMcTex/game-of-things/README.md

 ^ * The Photon is $19 w/Wifi

-^ * $39 Electron has cell radio & SIM card for data.
+^ * $49 Electron has cell radio & SIM card for data.

 ^ * Programmed like Arduino

 ^ * Can be programmed over the air using Particle's web-based IDE.

-^ * Designed to work with the free Particle.io service.
+^ * Designed to work with the Particle.io service.
+(Cost of using the service is built into the device.)

 ----